Momentum-Team-10/django-habit-tracker-jimbandrews/notes.md

     4. `heroku config:unset DISABLE_COLLECTSTATIC`

 - took a screenshot of my previous error during deployment
+- FOR LATER: look into what collectstaticdoes in Django
 ## Product Requirements

 1. registration and login